Next.js Data Fetching

 return ( <QueryClientProvider client={queryClient}> {children} </QueryClientProvider> ); }

-See react-query.md for advanced patterns.
+See react-query.md for mutations, optimistic updates, infinite queries, and advanced patterns.

 Error Boundaries